Control over various and individual permissions can be granted on a per user basis.

 Under their personal information, you'll see a box titled User Permissions.
 The permissions show up here.
 Once you have given them permissions, click Save on the far right hand side.

-If you add a user and give them no additional permissions they will be able to see the dashboards they are assigned to, expand the metrics, view the metric history, refresh the metrics, and enter full-screen mode for the dashboard.
+If you add a user and give them view-only rights, they will be able to see the dashboards they are assigned to, expand the metrics, view the metric history, refresh the metrics, and enter full-screen mode for the dashboard.

 So to make a 'view only' user, don't check any of the permission boxes.